craigwh10/cellular-automata-react/readme.md

 - Set how fast the iterations happen.
 - Set the size of the grid.
 - Set the rules of how the pixels will behave.
+- Set the style of the pixels or grid within.

 ## Setting rules